 Tesla delivered 310,048 electric cars in the first three months of the year, more than in any previous quarter.
 Production fell minimally from the fourth quarter of 2021 to 305,407 vehicles.
 But the second quarter is off to a troubled start.

 In February, 317,000 New Energy Vehicles were sold in China, up 189 percent from the same month last year, with the ratio of plug-in hybrids and battery-electric cars within the NEV category remaining nearly constant.

-In Norway, 7,229 new electric passenger cars were registered in April, with e-cars accounting for 54.9 percent of all new passenger car registrations for the month.
-In addition, there were 3,316 new plug-in hybrids.
-Norway's most successful model across all powertrain types in April was the VW ID.4, with 1,824 new registrations.
+In Norway, 6,160 electric passenger cars were newly registered in February, accounting for 75.6 percent of all passenger car registrations for the month.
+The most successful model in Norway in February was the Hyundai Ioniq 5 with 454 new registrations.

-In Norway, 8,624 new electric passenger cars were registered in March, with e-cars accounting for 56 percent of all new passenger car registrations for the month.
-In addition, there were 4,379 new plug-in hybrids.
-Norway's most successful model across all powertrain types in March was the Tesla Model 3, with 2,169 new registrations.
+In Norway, 13,803 new electric cars were registered in December, making up 67.1 percent of all new registrations.
+In addition, there were 4,706 new plug-in hybrids.
+Norway's most successful model in December was the Tesla Model Y, with 2,379 registrations.